dlrocker/StockAnalysis/README.md

 # StockAnalysis
-Focused on doing various different data explorations on stock data
+Focused on doing various different data explorations on stock data based on activity on different stock related subreddits on Reddit.

 # Environment Setup